PaulZhangIsing/flyshare/README.md

 #### Authenticating your requests
 The Flyshare is free but you must have a API key in order to download data.
 To get your own API key, you will need to create a free  account and set your API key.

-After importing the Quandl module, you can set your API key with the following command:
+After importing the Flyshare module, you can set your API key with the following command:
 ```
 flyshare.ApiConfig.api_key = "YOURAPIKEY"
 ```